jouvin/iam-website/content/en/docs/reference/api/scim-api/_index.md

 IAM implements the following SCIM endpoints:

 -   `/scim/Users`, providing access to user account resources;
+-   `/scim/Users/Bulk`, providing access to bulk user operations in a single request;
 -   `/scim/Groups`, providing access to group resources;
 -   `/scim/Me`, providing access to the user account resource for the currently authenticated user.